 3rd Priority: All non- Indian Health Service (IHS) facilities within the Pawnee Nation’s service area.

 4th Priority: All non- Indian Health Service (IHS) facilities outside the Pawnee Nation’s service area.

 The purpose of the Health Education Program is to establish identifiable health education components within the tribal health department.
 The Health Education Program strives to encourage the active participation of tribal members and other clients in health care promotion and awareness, the maintenance of health and well-being, and the prevention of diseases and/or disability.
 Development and delivery of health education services are provided in the following settings: clinics, schools/classrooms, community/public gatherings, workshops, and health fairs.
 The target population is all eligible Indian People, including the non-Indigenous share, within the Pawnee Service Unit.

 Low Income Home Energy Assistance Program (LIHEAP)-provides assistance to low-income Native American households in meeting their immediate home energy needs.
 LIHEAP monies can be used to pay for electricity, gas, or propane bills.
-The maximum amount of assistance is $100 in a calendar year.
+Yearly award amounts are based on the total fiscal funding and is subject to change from year to year.
 Clients must reside in Pawnee County, but do not have to be a member of the Pawnee Nation.

 The following must be submitted for review to determine if participants are eligible: Completed LIHEAP Application, Proof of Residency (utility bill with current mailing address), Proof of Income and Certificate Degree of Indian Blood (CDIB).